warmachine028/Better-Calculator/README.md

   3. Had no themes

-  4. Had no special features like AOT\*, Hover
+  4. Had no special features

   5. Had no have Scientific mode